-is a project which questions the originality of things that are branded and those that aren’t.
-Does everyTHING have to be branded to be original?
-What does making original art, reproducing the art-work, and signing the work mean today?
+OG Appropriation Vetemann (2018) is a project which questions the originality of things that are branded and those that aren’t.
+Does everything have to be branded to be original?
+What does making original art, reproducing the artwork, and signing the work mean today?
 Does the work need to be signed to be original?
 Should we consider artworks of the artist as a brand product of the artist-brand?
 To which extent is something an inspiration, appropriation, original, or fake, and how does our value system work within these strata?

-French clothing brand VETEMENTS has been putting up cutting edge question on fashion industry, which oftentimes are proposed through a brilliant twist.
-One of their past projects, <Official Fake> was held in South Korea, where production and consumption of copy products of named labels are rampant.
+French clothing brand VETEMENTS has been posting cutting-edge questions on the fashion industry, which oftentimes are proposed through a brilliant twist.
+One of their past projects, <Official Fake> was held in South Korea, where the production and consumption of copy products of luxury labels are rampant.
 There, the head designer and the anonymous team have bought their own copies, readjusted some parts, and sold them back with the original price as a special event exclusive to the South Korean market.

-Alongside many copy products lies also a named parody label, VETEMEMES.
+Alongside many fake products lies also a named parody label, VETEMEMES.
 VETEMEMES raincoat is almost similar in its design, but the price is $59, being 1/10 of raincoats from VETEMENTS.
 VETEMENTS has issued a statement in regards to VETEMEMES to the New York Times.

-"Vetements will not be filing any lawsuits over the Vetememes raincoat and hope that he has enjoyed making his project as much as we do making our clothes," Demna Gvasalia said.
+"Vetements will not be filing any lawsuits over the Vetememes raincoat and hope that he has enjoyed making his project as much as we do making our clothes," Demna Gvasalia said." – New York Times